sonovice/liquidGL/README.md

 ## Overview

 `liquidGlass` recreates Apple's upcoming "Liquid Glass" aesthetic in the browser with an ultra-light WebGL shader.
 Because WebGL cannot read live pixels for security reasons, the library takes a single high-resolution snapshot of the page when you call `liquidGlass()`.
 This keeps performance smooth, but it also means the pane can't refract content that changes afterwards—such as playing video or animations.
+Your page can still have video and animations, they just won't be reffracted through the lens.

 ---